Russian battleship Sevastopol (1895): Construction and career

 Sevastopol, named for the siege of Sevastopol during the Crimean War, was laid down at the Galernii Island shipyard in Saint Petersburg on 7 March 1892.
 Construction was led by two engineers, E. P. Andruschenko and N. I. Afanasyev, and began on 7 May 1892, about the same time as the battleship was laid down.
-The ceremony was attended by Alexander III of Russia and then-Tsesarevich Nicholas II.
+The ceremony was attended by Alexander III of Russia and Tsesarevich Nicholas.
 Sevastopol was launched on 1 June 1895 and, after the completion of her hull and decks in 1898, was transferred to Kronstadt where her armor and guns were installed.
 Sevastopol was finished in 1899 and Nikolai Chernishev became her captain, a post which he would retain until 17 March 1904, when Nikolai von Essen assumed command.

 Sevastopol began her sea trials on 16 October 1899, and was commissioned after their conclusion into the Imperial Russian Navy.
 She and her sister ships were transferred to Port Arthur, which was then the base of the First Squadron of the Russian Pacific Fleet.
 In September 1900, Popov radios were installed on Sevastopol and her sister Poltava, the first Russian battleships to have them.
 They were also painted white, the same color as the other ships in the First Pacific Squadron.
 She then left for Port Arthur, arriving on 13 April 1901.
 As Russia was not at war with any Far East countries at that time, Sevastopol stayed in port, inactive.